 Currently, three areas – Dorset, Lincolnshire and Wolverhampton – are testing the so-called families first for children model.
 This involves the merger of targeted early help and child in need provision into a single family help service, greater use of family networks to make decisions about children and a specialist child protection response.

 However, the DfE has so far committed just £45m to testing these reforms and £200m in total for its children’s social care programme over two years.
-This is substantially less than the £2.6bn over five years proposed by the Independent Review of Children’s Social Care, on whose 2022 findings the reform agenda is largely based.
+This is substantially less than the £2.6bn over four years proposed by the Independent Review of Children’s Social Care, on whose 2022 findings the reform agenda is largely based.

 At the same time, there are widespread concerns that children’s social care is significantly underfunded currently, with authorities set to overspend their budgets this year despite having increased expenditure by 11% in 2023-24.